goji vegan hotel Rhodes

 Location and Getting There

 Rhodes Diagoras International Airport has direct flights from most major European cities.
 Goji Vegan Hotel is only 10 -15 minutes from the airport by public bus.
 The buses go towards Rhodes Town and make a stop at Ialysos.
 We simply waited for a bus to arrive at the stop outside the airport and bought tickets on board.
-If you have lots of luggage, it makes sense to book a taxi.
-Transfers booked via the hotel cost 40 EUR.
+Taxi transfers booked via the hotel cost 40 EUR.

-Nearby: The nearest beach is a 10-minute walk from the hotel.
+Nearby: The beach is a 10-minute walk from the hotel.
 It’s a pebbly beach (gets sandy in few metres in).
-In the surrounding village centre, you can find several souvenir shops, restaurants, bars, tour companies, and car rentals.
-There is Supermarket Seva for groceries and snacks.
-They also stock really nice (cruelty-free) aloe vera body lotions.
+In the village centre, you can find several souvenir shops, restaurants, bars, tour companies, and car rentals.
+Supermarket Seva for groceries and snacks, also stocks nice (cruelty-free) aloe vera body lotions.

 You will find plenty of stray cats in the area, and unfortunately, not all in a good condition.
 Some houses keep guard dogs, some of whom are tied up.
-These are a few distressing things regarding animals in Rhodes FYI.
-There are several shelters and charities that neuter strays, see here.
+These are a few distressing things regarding animals in Rhodes.
+There are shelters and charities that neuter strays see here.
 The cat family living in the hotel backyard are cared for.

 The Rooms